flloschy/tempbot/README.md

 - Congrats!
 You have created a new command, now the coding can begin in the `execute` function.

 #### Groups and Subcommands
-- If you want to create a group, you need to create a folder in the `group` folder and name it like the group. \
+- If you want to create a group, you need to create a folder in the `groups` folder and name it like the group. \
 *Please note that the folder name will be the group name*
 - After that you can create a subcommand in the newly created goupfolder. \
 *Please note that the file name will be the command name*